reed-colloton/temp-mosaiks/README.md

 ### When to Use This Model

-**Good for:**
+**Works well for (interpolation):**
+- Filling gaps in a weather station network within the US
+- Predicting temperature for US locations with nearby training data
-- Climate/geography research and analysis
+- Climate/geography research within the training domain
-- Exploratory data analysis of temperature patterns
-- Understanding climate correlates in satellite imagery
+- Understanding what satellite imagery patterns correlate with temperature
-- Educational demonstrations of ML with remote sensing
+- Educational demonstrations of spatial ML and its limitations

-**Consider limitations for:**
+**Does not work well for (extrapolation):**
+- Predicting temperature in entirely new regions (e.g., Africa, Asia)
+- Locations far from any training data
 - Precise local weather forecasting (±4°F may be too coarse)
 - Microclimate prediction (model uses ~25km grid cells)
 - Extreme temperature events (model predicts yearly averages only)
-- Locations with rapid land use change (uses 2019 imagery)

 ### Geographic Coverage

-The trained model uses **US grid cells only** but can make predictions for any location where MOSAIKS features are available (global coverage at 1° resolution in `global_grid_1deg.csv`).
-Expect best performance in regions with similar climate patterns to the US training data.
+The trained model uses **US grid cells only**.
+While predictions can technically be made for any location with MOSAIKS features (global coverage at 1° resolution), the spatial CV results show that **extrapolation to new regions performs poorly**.
+The model is best suited for dense prediction within or near the US training domain, not for global temperature mapping.

 ## Files